 - Why do you combine the oils with the cocoa first?

 - I find that if I add the cocoa anytime after that, it’s harder to incorporate and isn’t as silky smooth.
 If I really cream the oils with the cocoa (being sure to scrape the bottom of the bowl multiple times throughout) it really helps make a rich, smooth, chocolaty taste!

 - Why don’t you just use all coconut oil, or all shortening?
 Why do you use a combo?

 - I find if I use all shortening that it feels very greasy in my mouth.
 If I use all coconut oil, it’s very temperamental to temperature and can melt easy because coconut oil has such a low melting point.
 I find the combo of the two gives a great texture and the structure is better for piping.

 - Can’t I just sub in vegan butter for regular butter?

-- You can, but I find vegan butter hard to find, expensive and it has a bit of an after taste.
+- You can, but I find the vegan butter stick hard to find, expensive and it has a bit of an after taste.
 I try to stick to pantry staple and simple ingredients for both budget and ease.
 I prefer the combination or shortening and coconut oil because they have milder tastes (just be sure you use refined coconut oil, so it doesn’t taste like coconut…unless you like that.)
 If you use vegan butter, be sure to omit both the coconut oil and shortening, and use the full 6 Tablespoons of vegan butter or dairy-free margarine.

 - What if I have a coconut allergy?